It’s that time again, where we take a look at two mortgage programs to determine which may better suit certain situations.

 Monthly Payments Are Higher on 15-Year Fixed Mortgages

-On a $200,000 mortgage, which isn’t necessarily that large, the mortgage payment would be $432.52 higher on the 15-year fixed mortgage because it’s paid off in half the amount of time.
+On a $200,000 mortgage, which isn’t necessarily that large, the monthly mortgage payment would be $432.52 higher on the 15-year fixed mortgage because it’s paid off in half the amount of time.

 So despite the lower interest rate on the 15-year fixed, the monthly payment is still significantly higher.
 Take a look at the numbers below, using those Freddie Mac average mortgage rates: